ViliusKraujutis/ng-cordova-facebook-example/README.md

 This example will demonstrate how to use ngCordova to authenticate with Facebook and retrieve an access token for use with the Facebook REST API.

+Login is done inside InAppBrowser.
+User needs to enter their password although native Facebook application has been logged in.

 Requirements
 -------------